 Guanacaste trees – Enterolobium cyclocarpum

 The Guanacaste trees grow from Central Mexico to Northern Brazil and Venezuela.
 The agents of dispersal of these trees were once giant sloths that lived in the region.
-But when human started to settle there, they were hunted to extinction.
-Fortunately, the humans brought with them, big animals like cows and horses.
+But when humans started to settle there, they were hunted to extinction.
+Fortunately, humans brought with them, big animals like cows and horses.
 They took the place of the Giant Sloths.
 The seedpods need big mouths to grind and they pass through the intestines and when they are excreted in the faces, they germinate happily and grow into trees.
-The trees get their name from the “Guanacaste” province of Costa Rica where they are are found in abundance.
+The trees get their name from the “Guanacaste” province of Costa Rica where they are found in abundance.
 Humans have also have become fond of these trees and they have been growing this since then.

 Brazil nuts – Bertholletia excelsa

 The Brazil nuts are found in the tropical rainforests of Brazil as the name goes.
 They are one of the sources of income for the country!
 These trees have their contract with an incredibly small animal called “Agouti” disperse their seeds.
 These small rodents have strong teeth that can gnaw through the tough capsule of the Brazil nuts.
-Each capsule contain about twenty nuts which is too much for such a small animal.
+Each capsule contains about twenty nuts which is too much for such a small animal.
 So, they hide the seeds that they cannot eat for future use.
 But the Agouti is poor in memory and often forgets where it hides the seeds.
 The seeds that it hides in the ground germinate and grow into trees.

 This is just a sample of how plants communicate with their surroundings and they spread themselves to unbelievable distances.
 It is a fascinating world and it would be fascinating when we dig deeper and get an understating of every plant that is out there!
 We will explore more about plants in future posts!